SmarterApp/AP_IMRT/docs/config_files.md

 * OpenAM authentication
 * Item Bank configuration

 These files should be hosted in a Github or Gitlab type server which can be accessed by these applications.
-Our recommendation is to host them in a private repository though as seen in the deployment documents one can encrypt any information contained in the files.
+Our recommendation is to host them in a private repository, as directed in the [deployment checklist](Deployment.AWS.md).
+In addition to being secured in a private repository, sensitive information can be encrypted via the [Spring CLI](https://cloud.spring.io/spring-cloud-cli/).

 These files are located in `deployment/config` directory within this project.
 Files have the text (or something similar) "set during deployment" for anything that should be set by the deployer.